FRobertAllen/ELK-Stake-Project/README.md

    - name: start metricbeat service
      command: service metricbeat start

-   ---

-   - To run the playbook: ansible-playbook metricbeat-playbook.yml

-   * To order to run the playbook, you have to be in the directory the playbook is at, or give the path to it (ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml
 ```

+   - To run the playbook: ```ansible-playbook metricbeat-playbook.yml```

+   * To order to run the playbook, you have to be in the directory the playbook is at, or give the path to ```ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml```